Alon Day

 Alon Day (אלון דאי; born 4 November 1991) is an Israeli professional stock car racing driver.
+Day is a record four-time European Champion in the NASCAR Euro Series.
 He last competed part-time in the NASCAR Xfinity Series, competing in the No. 24 Toyota GR Supra for Sam Hunt Racing, and part-time in the ARCA Menards Series, driving the No. 25 Toyota Camry for Venturini Motorsports, and part-time in the ARCA Menards Series West, driving the same car for the same team.
 Day is the first Israeli driver to compete in an IndyCar-sanctioned series and is also the first Israeli to compete in one of NASCAR's top three touring series.

 Early life

 Day was born and grew up in Ashdod, Israel, and currently resides in Tel Aviv, Israel, and is Jewish.
 His father, Avi Day, owns a geological-engineering company involved in mineral drilling, and his mother Maggi originally immigrated to Israel from France.
 He began his racing career with go-karts at the age of 10.
 For his bar mitzvah, his father gave him as a present a karting vehicle that cost NIS 20,000.

-After high school, he performed three years of military service in the Israel Defense Forces (IDF).
+After high school, Day performed three years of military service in the Israel Defense Forces (IDF).
 He was recognized by the IDF as an outstanding sportsman, the only Israeli in a Formula sport to be accorded that status.
 He was accepted into the Israeli Air Force pilots' training course, but gave it up because of his career.
 If he were not a racing car driver, he would want to be a fighter pilot.